 - Rich Media, Acrobat PDF, Captions, Flash, Word, PowerPoint, etc.

 Accessibility Resources: http://www.webaim.org/resources/

 - Simulations - see what disability students face.

 Basic Principles of Accessible Design: http://www.webaim.org/intro/

 Below you will find a list of some key principles of accessible design.
 Most accessibility principles can be implemented very easily and will not impact the overall "look and feel" of your web site or class material.

-Tables are used online for layout and to organize data.
-Tables that are used to organize tabular data should have appropriate table headers (the > element).
+- Tables are used online for layout and to organize data.
+Tables that are used to organize tabular data should have appropriate table headers (table element).
 Data cells should be associated with their appropriate headers, making it easier for screen reader users to navigate and understand the data table.

 Ensure users can complete and submit all forms